-This was written by Grand Funk drummer Don Brewer.
-In our interview
+"We're An American Band" was written by Grand Funk drummer Don Brewer.
+In a Songfacts interview

 .
 We were lucky to have sort of a semi-hit off that record (Rock 'N' Roll Soul